AryanKammili/AI_SafetyLab_CNN/README.md

- I didn't get in but I have my solution online so that others can learn in the future Please do not use code to cheat, rather this was published so that people in the future can learn This project taught me a lot about Convolutional Neural Networks and was my next big step into AI
+ I didn't get in but I have my solution online so that others can learn in the future Please do not use code to cheat, rather this was published so that people in the future can learn This project taught me a lot about Convolutional Neural Networks and was my next big step into AI DONT TRY TO USE THIS CODE TO CHEAT, AI SAFETY LAB ASKS FOR PROJECTS IN PYTORCH NOT TENSORFLOW